Hailee Steinfeld: Influences

-Steinfeld started dating Instagrammer Cameron Smoller in 2016.
-They made their public debut as a couple at a Golden Globes party in early 2017 but broke up in November 2017.
-She started dating Irish singer Niall Horan in December 2017.
-The two broke up a year later in December 2018.

-Other ventures
+Other work

 Endorsements

 Outside of her projects in the acting and music industry, Steinfeld has embarked on other ventures.
 She has been involved in marketing initiatives throughout her career and endorsed numerous brands including Prada, Balmain, and Louis Vuitton.
 In 2017, Steinfeld began to represent Reef Footwear and MISSION Activewear.
 In 2018, her line of eyewear called Privé Revaux was launched.
 In 2022, Steinfeld released "Coast" which coincided with the promotion of her newest role as a brand ambassador for CORE Hydration, promoting the company's "Find Your Core" campaign.

 Philanthropy

 Steinfeld endorsed a variety of charities, including numerous organizations with a focus on improving children's lives.
 The list of charities endorsed by her includes: "What's Your Mission?", a charitable initiative with mission apparel and an accessories brand, "No Kid Hungry", a charity working to eradicate child hunger in the United States, WE Movement, The Ryan Seacrest Foundation, Make-A-Wish Foundation, and others.
 On the set of True Grit, Steinfeld created a "swear jar"; every time someone uttered the word "fuck", Steinfeld would collect $5 from the perpetrator, while other vulgarities were worth a dollar.
 As a trade-off, she had to pay up 50 cents if she said "like".
 She stated she "matched it and donated it all to an Alzheimer's foundation".

 Steinfeld has made several public appearances during charity events, such as the Breast Cancer Foundation's 2014 Hot Pink Party, the iHeartRadio Jingle Ball 2015 tour, and WE Day 2019 in California.
 In 2016, Steinfeld participated in singing "Santa Claus Is Coming to Town" with fellow singers and celebrities.
 The single raised money to aid New York City's homeless during the holiday season through "Robin Hood", a New York City organization that focuses on fighting poverty.

 Steinfeld alongside the cast of the Pitch Perfect film series reunited to record an a cappella cover of Beyonce's track "Love On Top", which was released in August 2020.
-The proceeds from the song went to Unicef to help children in Lebanon and around the world.
+The proceeds from the song went to UNICEF to help children in Lebanon and around the world.

+In 2024, Steinfeld launched a newsletter titled Beau Society, "to connect with her audience on a deeper level".

+Accolades

+In 2011, Steinfeld was nominated for an Academy Award for Best Supporting Actress for her performance in the 2010 film True Grit, making her one of the youngest actresses to be nominated in the category.
+She also received nominations for a BAFTA Award for Best Actress, a SAG Award and a Critics' Choice Movie Award for Best Supporting Actress for the same film.
+In 2016, she was nominated for a Golden Globe Award for Best Actress for The Edge of Seventeen.
+Steinfeld has also won awards for her music, including a 2017 Billboard Music Award for Top Covered Artist for her song "Most Girls".